 Make German Noodles

-Take a large pot (I am using 6l pot, because is very large and my Spätzlehobel fits on the top of it well) and pour at least 3-4l water in it.
-Add salt and bring the water to boil.
+- Take a large pot (I am using 5,5 l pot because is very large and my Spätzlehobel fits on the top of it well) and pour at least 3 l water in it.
+Add salt and bring the water to a boil.

-Get ready another large bowl where you will place your dumplings as soon as they are ready.
+- Put an empty mixing bowl right next to the pot with boiling water.
+There you will place your dumplings as soon as they are ready.

 Make Cheese Spätzle